 But there are differences between psychiatry and psychology.
 And people sometimes find those differences confusing, especially when they are looking for help.
 To make matters even more confusing, psychiatrists and psychologists aren't the only mental health professionals you can choose from.
 There are mental health counselors, social workers, nurses and nurse practitioners, and others who deal with issues of mental health.
 And if you consider the multiple approaches to treatment, ranging from counseling to various forms of psychotherapy, the whole mental health system begins to look like a maze that's nearly impossible to navigate.

 But here's a guide you can use to help you make your way through that maze.

 Where to Start

-Issues with mental health, especially if they're chronic, can be debilitating.
+Issues with mental health, especially if they're chronic (persistent or recurring often), can be debilitating.
 Your body can respond physically to depression or anxiety much like it does to physical illness.
 And sometimes, mental problems can actually be caused by a physical condition.
 So the first person to see if you think you are having a mental problem is your primary care doctor.